 Learn more: Stoplight System at the Ardent Teacher

 Getting ready to tackle a really tough topic?
 Try pre-teaching a smaller group of students first.
 This gives you a chance to try out your lesson plan, plus it creates a built-in group of “experts” to help you out when the whole class is learning.
 Use this strategy regularly, but switch up the student experts.
 Teaching others helps kids learn too.
+(DI Area: Process)

-Learn more: Pre-Teaching at Continually Learning
+Learn more: Pre-Teaching at 3-Star Learning Experiences

-4. Cooperative Learning structures
+Cooperative learning structures

 Projects with choices

 When you offer choices, students feel more comfortable with the assignment.
 Plus, they often get a sense of ownership—being allowed to pick and choose encourages kids to take responsibility for their choices.
 To make this work, determine what goals all students need to achieve.
 Then, let them come up with ways to demonstrate those goals, or give them a few options that appeal to different types of learners.
+(DI Area: Product)

 One of the best things technology has given us is a better ability to use self-paced learning in and out of the classroom.
 When you use computer programs and games, kids can advance at the pace that makes sense to them.
 Of course, you’ll need to ensure students stay on task when they’re working independently.
 Also, remember that a computer program may only have the ability to explain things one way, so be ready to step in and give kids information in other ways when needed.
+(DI Area: Product)

 One of the best differentiated instruction strategies is color coding.
 It can work in all sorts of classroom applications, including organization and routines.
 But you can apply it to learning strategies too.
 Color helps kids see things more clearly, especially when the subject is complex.
+(DI Area: Process)

 Learn more: Color-Coding in the Classroom

 Elementary teachers have been using small reading groups as a differentiated instruction strategy for years.
 Really, they work in any subject, offering teachers a chance to get more face time with their students.
 You can group students by skill level, but that’s not necessarily the best way to help learners.
 Consider grouping by learning styles instead, so you can tailor a lesson’s delivery specifically for those styles.
+(DI Area: Learning Environment)

 Assign students a topic or let them pick their own, then ask them each to become an expert and plan a lesson to share with the class.
 This goes beyond just giving a presentation.
 Encourage them to think of creative ways to share the information, planning interactive activities they themselves would like to do in the classroom.
 You’re bound to get a lot of new teaching strategies yourself!
+(DI Area: Process)

 This one is all about teacher patience.
 When you ask your class a question, don’t immediately call on the first person to raise their hand.
 Instead, wait a few more seconds, and call on someone whose hand came up a little later.
 This allows slower, more thorough thinkers a chance to get their ideas heard too.
+(DI Area: Process)

 When you’re reading a book, what’s your favorite position?
 Curled up on the couch with a pillow under your head?
 Stretched out on your stomach on your bed?
 Sitting upright at a table with a cup of tea?
 Can you handle background noise like music, or do you prefer it to be completely silent?
 Your students’ choices would be just as varied as your own.
 Whenever you can, allow them to sit, stand, or even stretch out.
 Help them control distractions with noise-cancelling headphones, or let them listen to music with earbuds if it helps them concentrate.
+(DI Area: Learning Environment)

 Good news!
 Those anchor charts hanging all over your walls are a popular differentiation strategy.
 They help visual learners succeed, giving them strong images to relate to key skills and topics.
 You don’t need to be an artist to make great charts, but the more color, the better.
+(DI Area: Process)

 Learn more: Anchor Charts 101